Corporate Governance

 (Reference) Skill matrix for directors (excluding directors who are Audit and Supervisory Committee members) and directors who are Audit and Supervisory Committee members

-Elements of executive compensation
+Elements of director's compensation

-In its June 13, 2016 meeting, the Board of Directors established policies for the individual compensation of directors.
-Regarding director compensation, we have implemented an overall evaluation system using performance indicators for the entire company and for the areas under the responsibility of individual directors.
-This system is based on the Director, Executive Officer, and Counselor Evaluation Bylaws and the Director, Executive Officer, and Counselor Compensation Bylaws.
-To ensure objectivity and transparency, the Nomination / Compensation Committee, which advises the Board of Directors and consists mostly of outside directors, deliberates compensation matters and submits its opinions to the Board of Directors, which respects them in making its decisions.
-The compensation system consists of fixed and performance-based elements and applies to directors other than the Director and Supreme Advisor and the outside directors.
-In the compensation ratio, performance-based compensation is set at a high level to reflect performance.
+Regarding the determination of directors’compensation, we have implemented a comprehensive performance evaluation system based on the principles of transparency, fairness, and achievement motivation, using performance indicators for the entire company and for the areas under the responsibility of individual directors.
+This system is based on the Director, Executive Officer, and Associate Director Evaluation Bylaws and the Director, Executive Officer, and Associate Director Compensation Bylaws.
+To ensure objectivity and transparency, the Nomination and Compensation Committee, which advises the Board of Directors and has a majority of its members composed of outside directors, deliberates on compensation amounts and submits its opinions to the Board of Directors, which respects these opinions in making its decisions.

 • Based on a resolution at the 75th general meeting of shareholders held June 25, 2021, Suzuken transitioned the Company to a Company with Audit and Supervisory Committee System, effective on that date.